dougbutner/web-4/README.md

  2. **Time Token Faucet**
 A time faucet offers any verified user EXACTLY one time token per unit of time passed since their last faucet.
 This can be an active faucet; requiring some action by the recipient, or a passive faucet; automatically sending the cryptocurrency to the user.
  3. **Verified Recipients**
 Recipients of the system MUST be verified to be an actual human in order to receive time tokens.
-Biocryptographic secrets are suggested as the solution to this problem, and examined further down.

 For a full description of Time Tokens, visit the  [Time Token repository](https://github.com/dougbutner/time-token).